mendix/docs/content/refguide/search-bar.md

 {{% alert type="info" %}}

-While custom date formatting is not limited, the search implementation is limited.
-Search input formatting must be an exact day, and cannot be anything else.
+Search input formatting must be an exact day.
+Custom date formatting is not limited.

 {{% /alert %}}